TheExcitedTech/ES-DE-Custom-Collections-Systems/README.md

 >**Not every theme will have custom art/logos for all system/collections**
 >This isn't an official ES-DE repo, this is community driven custom content.
 The theme creators already have enough to maintain with all of the systems that ES-DE supports!

-Feel free to submit a PR if you want to add another custom collection/system with artwork, or new logos!

 ### Here are some screenshots of the artwork and logos.